acc-aqt/ReelMaker/README.md

 required arguments:
   -v VISUALS, --visuals VISUALS
-                        Comma-separated list of the unscaled (!) visuals, or alternatively the name of a *.txt-File that contains the filenames (separated by newline).
+                        Comma-separated list of the visuals, or alternatively the name of a *.txt-File that contains the filenames (separated by newline).
 Can be abspaths or relpaths to the workdir.

 optional arguments:
   -a AUDIO, --audio AUDIO